-From patient information sheets and medico-marketing materials to clinical service agreements and common technical documents (CTDs), medical documentation is found across the life science industry.
+From patient information sheets and medico-marketing materials to clinical service agreements and common technical documents (CTDs), medical document translation is found across the life science industry.
 The life science sector is a knowledge industry and relies heavily on acronyms and technical terminology.
 For life science companies expanding overseas, accurate translation of medical documents is crucial in gaining market access and complying with local regulatory requirements.

 Industries We Serve